 Some credit card holders apply for credit cards to accumulate reward points, cash back benefits, discounts and other promotional items that come with signing up for a credit card.

-Give your card to the cashier to finalize your payment.
+Give your credit card to the cashier to complete your payment.

-Make sure that the merchant you are dealing with is a credible and trustworthy before making a transaction.
+Make sure that the merchant you are dealing with has a credible and trustworthy website before undergoing a transaction.

-At the payment and check-out page, check to see if the merchant's site is secure by looking for https:// at the beginning of their website URL.
+At the payment and check-out page, check to see if the merchant's website is secure by looking for https:// at the beginning of their website URL.

 Always examine your credit card monthly billing statements to check for any errors or suspicious activities that may not have your authorization.

-Don't send your credit card details through e-mail to prevent hackers and malicious programs from making fraud transactions using the details you have stored in your e-mail account.
+Don't send your credit card details through e-mail to prevent hackers and malicious programs from making fraud transactions using this information.

-To be able to apply for a credit card, you will need the following:
+To apply for a credit card, you will need the following: